 Chase is launching its Chase Sapphire Lounge by The Club network in collaboration with Airport Dimensions, the group behind The Club family of lounges that Priority Pass members have access to.
 Further, we now know that any person with a Priority Pass membership will have access to Chase Sapphire Lounge by The Club.

 This is certainly the opposite approach to what American Express has taken by limiting access to its Centurion Lounges to those who hold The Platinum Card® from American Express.
-In this case, any person with a credit card that offers a Priority Pass membership will be able to access these lounges, including those with the following cards:
+In this case, any person with a credit card that offers a Priority Pass membership upon enrollment will be able to access these lounges, including those with the following cards:

 Ultimately, it is great to see that Chase is launching its own lounge network in order to stay competitive with the likes of American Express and Capital One.
 However, it does seem odd that they’ve chosen to offer access to all Priority Pass members, even those who might not even have a Chase credit card.